Safety Message for Students Living Off Campus From the New York State University Police

 • having a plan before you go out and staying in pairs or groups

-• helping your friends make good decisions and remembering that alcohol impairs judgment
+or activity • helping your friends make good decisions and remembering that alcohol impairs judgment

 and your ability to recognize dangerous situations